 • sshd: specify interface where SSHD should run on.
 By default sshd listens on all IPs found in network.yml with type ssh\ext.
 Unfortunately sshd can be limited to IPs only and not to interfaces.
 The current option makes it possible to specify allowed IPs (or all IPs with 0.0.0.0).

-B.1.33 voisniff
+B.1.34 sudo

-The following is the voice sniffer section:
+The following is in the sudo section: